volkanovska/NER-annotation-with-LLMs/README.md

 # Supplementary data and code
-### This repository contains supplementari data and code for two papers:
+### This repository contains supplementary data and code for two papers:
 (1) "Large Language Models as Annotators of Named Entities in Climate Change and Biodiversity: A Preliminary Study", presented at the workshop NLP4Ecology in Tallinn, Estonia, and available at: https://aclanthology.org/2025.nlp4ecology-1.7/.

 (2) "A Study of Errors in the Output of Large Language Models for Domain-Specific Few-Shot Named Entity Recognition", which was presented at the workshop "LLM Fails: Failed Experiments with Generative AI and what we can learn from them", organised by IDS Mannheim in April, 2025.